Embracing Authenticity Beyond Our Professional Roles

 The Power of Informal Interactions

-Our retreat consisted of more than structured exercises.
-We also had social time while hiking the outrageously beautiful Marin Headlands trails overlooking the Pacific Ocean, and during meals.
-We practiced listening to and seeing each other beyond our identities.
-Many of these informal conversations produced valuable insights into the inner resources that we’ve each overlooked.
+Our retreat was more than structured exercises.
+We hiked the outrageously beautiful Marin Headlands trails overlooking the Pacific Ocean, shared meals together, and practiced truly listening to and seeing each other — beyond our professional identities.
+Many of those informal conversations surfaced valuable insights into the inner resources we'd each been overlooking.

 SHARE THIS POST